 The kidney and pancreas arm of the program offers an equally broad experience.
 Under the guidance of Lloyd Ratner, Professor of Surgery, the Renal and Pancreas Transplant Program exposes the fellows to a wide range of kidney transplants.
 We perform approximately 125 live donor compatible transplants and approximately 125 deceased donor renal transplants.
 Dr. Ratner pioneered the use of laparoscopy for donor nephrectomy.
 All the living donor nephrectomies are performed by transplant staff and ASTS fellows.
 The pancreas program is substantial and performs 10-15 pancreas transplants annually.

 The services are well staffed with 24-7 PA coverage for all direct floor responsibilities.
 Fellows are responsible to supervise care along with PGY IV, III, II and I along with the Pas.

 There are many opportunities for academic activities as well.
-The CCTI head by Megan Sykes, MD was established in April 2010 and will include 11 independent laboratories working in various areas of organ transplantation, hematopoietic cell transplantation, Type I diabetes, other areas of autoimmunity, tumor immunology and basic immunology.
+The CCTI head by Megan Sykes, MD was established in April 2010 and includes independent laboratories working in various areas of organ transplantation, hematopoietic cell transplantation, Type I diabetes, other areas of autoimmunity, tumor immunology and basic immunology.
 Clinical research in the areas of living donation, pediatric transplantation, antibody mediated rejection, tolerance, hepatocellular carcinoma is available as well.